 In this study population, 250 mg 17-OHPC did not decrease recurrent PTB and was not associated with increased fetal/early infant death

 On October 29, 2019, the FDA advisory committee recommended that the drug be withdrawn from the market (9 to 7 vote).
-Although the recommendation is not binding, it does become part of the overall assessment process when the FDA makes its final decision.
+On October 5, 2020, the Center for Drug Evaluation and Research (CDER) proposed that Makena be withdrawn from the market.
+The CDER proposal announcement further states

 SMFM has responded to the PROLONG trial results and makes the following substantive points comparing current data to Meis et. al. study